LLNL/serac/src/docs/sphinx/dev_guide/mfem_dev.rst

 Streamlining back-porting features to MFEM
 ------------------------------------------

-Occasionally, serac developers may want to back-port useful features back to MFEM.
-MFEM has two separate build systems (`make` and `cmake`).
-The default `make` system that is suggested requires installing suggested packages.
-Fortunately, mfem's `cmake` build system is more compatible with serac's cmake-based build system.
-Since serac provides tools to build mfem's dependencies, one can streamline the back-porting process by re-using serac's existing hostconfig files located in `<SERAC_ROOT_DIR>/host-configs`.
+Occasionally, Serac developers may want to back-port useful features back to MFEM.
+MFEM has two separate build systems (``make`` and `CMake``).
+The default ``make`` system that is suggested requires installing suggested packages.
+Fortunately, MFEM's `CMake` build system is more compatible with Serac's CMake-based build system.
+Since Serac provides tools to build MFEM's dependencies, one can streamline the back-porting process by re-using Serac's existing host-config files located in `<SERAC_ROOT_DIR>/host-configs`.

-MFEM's cmake build instructions suggest copying a `default.cmake` file to `user.cmake` and making adjustments to CMAKE variables.
-If we use serac's host-config files, we need to only make a few modifications to `user.cmake`, and we can avoid rebuilding mfem's dependencies manually.
+MFEM's cmake build instructions suggest copying a `default.cmake` file to `user.cmake` and making adjustments to CMake variables.
+If we use Serac's host-config files, we need to only make a few modifications to `user.cmake`, and we can avoid rebuilding MFEM's dependencies manually.

-To copy over the mfem cmake file:
+To copy over MFEM's `default.cmake` file:

 .. code-block:: bash